From the archives of “Frank Answers” previously posted on the Immanuel Lutheran Church web site. It seems appropriate for the Second Sunday in Advent.

 Question: In the Bible we have books named after the people who allegedly wrote them: Isaiah, Jeremiah, Ezekiel, Matthew, Mark, Luke, John, etc. Is it always or even generally true that the person named in the title of a book was the real author?

-Frank Answers: Concern about authorship seems to be related to modern individualism.
+Frank Answers: Concern about authorship seems to be related to modern historicism and individualism.
 Apart from some letters in the New Testament, especially those of Paul, names of authors do not appear in the biblical texts.
 In part this is because biblical books were written on scrolls.
 Only with the invention of bound books (codices) would it be possible to write titles and authors on the spine, cover, and even provide a title page.

 The titles of scrolls were usually the first few words of the document.
 In the modern Hebrew Bible used in Jewish synagogues, the books are named after the first words in the text (the “incipit”):